iesahin/xvc/book/src/arch/ecs.md

 - A system is where the components are created and modified.
 Xvc considers all modules that interact with components as separate systems.

-For example, suppose you're want to track a new file in Xvc.
+Suppose you're want to track a new file in Xvc.
 Xvc creates a new entity for this file.
 Associates the path (`XvcPath`) with this entity.
 Checks the file metadata, creates an instance of `XvcMetadata`, and associates it with this entity.